grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Chips came back holding a tin coffee cup.
 She put on the second sonar headset and remained standing a few steps from where Percy was sitting.

-After half an hour or so, Percy called up to Hemi to shut down the diesels so they could have a listen, and a minute later a blessed silence came into the headset.
-A unsuppressible feeling of relief flowed through her as the silence filled her ears.
+After half an hour or so, Percy called up to Hemi to shut down the diesel so they could have a listen, and a minute later a blessed silence came into the headset.
+A feeling of relief flowed through her as the silence filled her ears.
 Sometimes she wondered if the eternal hum of machines that accompanied life aboard a submarine subtly and slowly ate away at her soul.
 On top of the silence, there was no apparent sound of any other ships in sonar range.
 Percy flipped through a few filters, and the quality of the silence changed, from a deadening whoosh to a soft hiss.

 And then she heard a pulse.
 A distant, faint heartbeat in the ocean, accompanied by the slushing flow of circulation.
 She touched Chips arm, pointed to the softly fluttering signal-strength gauge.